Introducing Tog & Log

-Tog & Log is an ongoing blog/vlog to educate the audience of being aware of our step-to-step process of creating and delivering our work.
-The goal is to inspire artists/creatives to include initial steps of writing, planning, organizing and executing their ideas and to record their process, so in the end, they can review, analyze, and share the process to see if their steps led them to their final results.
+Tog & Log is going to be an ongoing blog/vlog to educate the audience about being aware of our step-to-step process of creating and delivering our work.
+The goal is to inspire artists/creatives to include notes of their processes, from initial steps of writing, planning, organizing and executing their ideas and to record their process, so in the end, they can review, analyze, and share the process to see if their steps led them to their final results.
 If they succeed, great!
 If it wasn’t satisfactory, then they can review what they recorded along the way to see what steps can be changed towards their next project.
-Overall, it’s a way of creating awareness through the process of writing and self-reflecting the creative process.
+Overall, it’s a way of creating awareness through the process of writing and self-reflecting the creative process and personal experiences.
 This is how we can be more conscious of our minds, goals, actions, and ambitions which leads to the final result of any of our projects.

 These type of creative stages can be (but not limited to):

 - Idealizing, researching, producing, critiquing, reworking, evaluating, presenting, inspiring, and back to idealizing (on-going cycle)

 During these types of phases (listed above), I would also emphasize different technical skills and notes to enhance the overall process(es).
 This may also be some personal experiences along the learning experience, as I’m a firm believer that our thoughts are linked towards our daily experiences.

 What problem do you solve for your viewers?

 The problem I would help solve the audience is self-awareness of the creative process and personal development.
 No matter what the creator’s process is and their work must be in focus in order to effectively get the results they are seeking.
 Creating new self-habits, disciplines, hard work would only lead to the result they customers are striving for.